-- Load height data from an elevation map of Great Britain, using a modified and scaled version of NEXTMap Britain data
+- loaded height data from an elevation map of Great Britain, using a modified and scaled version of NEXTMap Britain data

-- Load geology data from the BGS 1 km Soil Parent Material dataset
+- loaded geology data from the BGS 1 km Soil Parent Material dataset

-- Create chunks using the height data to add blocks repeatedly up to the desired height using the real world geology for that location
+- created chunks using the height data to add blocks repeatedly up to the desired height using the real world geology for that location

-- For the topmost block, decide the material which matches the OS VectorMap® District data
+- for the topmost block, we decided on the material that best matches the OS VectorMap® District data

-- Compile groups of 32 x 32 chunks into regions
+- compiled groups of 32 × 32 chunks into regions

-- Compile all the files together into one ZIP file
+- compiled all the files together into one ZIP file

-To do this, we have used BGS’s Soil Parent Material dataset.
+We have used BGS’s Soil Parent Material dataset.
 A parent material is a soil science name for a weathered rock or deposit from, and within which, a soil has formed.
 In the UK, parent materials provide the basic foundations and building blocks of the soil, influencing their texture, structure, drainage and chemistry.
-By using the parent material dataset we can get a general understanding of the types of geology to be found across Great Britain.
+By using the parent material dataset, we can get a general understanding of the types of geology to be found across Great Britain.